sunnySKL/sunnySKL.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm **Hung Liu**, a seninor ungraduate pursing a Bachelor of Computer Science from Texas, currently pursuing a career as a data analyst.
+Hi, I'm **Hung Liu**, a senior ungraduate pursing a Bachelor of Computer Science from Texas, currently pursuing a career as a data analyst.
 My journey has been fueled by a passion for data-driven insights and problem-solving.
 I'm committed to continuous learning and leveraging my skills to make a meaningful impact in the field.

 ## Skills and Expertise
 - **Programming Languages**: Python, R, SQL, C++, C